 The services have several meanings depending on the area of expertise and the point of view in defining them.
 Although service development is not new, the extent to which information and communication technology facilitates the acceleration of a new service always grows.
 Many companies have moved or planned to move their traditional services to electronic services.
-It is essential to know the characteristics of each electronic service and evaluate it (Kvasnicova, Kremenova, & Fabus, 2016).
+It is essential to know characteristics of each electronic service and evaluate it (Kvasnicova, Kremenova, & Fabus, 2016).
 As a form of providing excellent service and seeing the demands of modern society, the use of information technology (information and communication technology innovations) has influenced citizens' behaviors.
 It is first used for communication and service provision with the Internet (Gasova & Stofkova, 2017).
 However, it is more developed now.
-Some examples of electronic services (e-services) are e-government, e-learning, and e-commerce.
-An e-service is an Internet service in which purchases and sales can be made online.
+Some examples of electronic services (e-services) are e-government, elearning, and e-commerce.
+An e-service and Internet service that purchases and sales can be made online.
 In contrast to traditional services, e-service is a web-based service provided through the Internet (Kvasnicova et al., 2016).